suedaltprmk/flask-message-api/README.md

 # flask-message-api
-messaging api written in python flask
+A messaging system I have written with pooling method using Python flask.